Higher-order Topological Anderson Insulators

-The topological phase transition occurs as the bulk energy gap closes and reopens, as shown in the inset of Fig.~\ref{fig1}(b).
+The higher-order topological phase transition occurs as the bulk energy gap closes at $W\approx 2.1$ and reopens, as shown in Fig.~\ref{fig2}(a).
+In fact, the transition is associated with the divergence of the localization length at $W\approx 2.1$ [see Fig.~\ref{fig3}(a)].
 When $W$ is further increased, the energy gap closes again and remains closed due to the strong disorder scattering, leading to the gapless HOTAI.
 Even in the gapless regime, the topological invariant $P$ can still be quantized as shown in Fig.~\ref{fig1}(b).
 In fact, in this phase, all the states are localized corresponding to an Anderson insulator (see the following discussion).

-To further confirm that the TAI is a higher-order topological state, in Fig.~\ref{fig1}(c-d), we display the local density of states (LDOS) at $E=0$ for two typical values of $W$ corresponding to a gapped and gapless topological phase, respectively, clearly showing the presence of zero-energy states localized at corners.
+To further confirm that the TAI is a higher-order topological state, in Fig.~\ref{fig2}(c-d), we display the local density of states (LDOS) at $E=0$ for two typical values of $W$ corresponding to a gapped and gapless topological phase, respectively, clearly showing the presence of zero-energy states localized at corners.
 The evidence above definitely suggests the existence of HOTAIs.